-You’ll be surprised by the intriguing historical sites, unique landscapes, and charming towns.
+You’ll be surprised by the intriguing historical sites, unique landscapes, and charming towns that make perfect Midwest vacation spots for families.

 Check out our list of the best scenic drives in Kansas to learn about where you can travel to experience the interesting landscape (Hint: it’s way more than flat prairie!).